appteamfbu2019/askandlearn/README.md

 - [x] During sign up,user can connect through Facebook, and we will extract basic information to verify user
 - [ ] Profiles of people with basic information (age, areas of expertise, educational levels) that user can tap through
 - [x] Tab to access the user's 'matches'
-- [x] User can see the real-time query/list of matches
+- [x] User can see the real-time query/list of matches before messaging them
 - [x] Tab to access the user's 'messages'
 - [ ] Implement Basic messaging function using Parse Chat
 - [ ] Filters that the user can instantiate to make it easier to find people they want to learn from (categories)